JabronieMan/thanksgiving/README.md

 ## Adding New Recipes

 1. Create a new markdown file in the `_recipes/` directory.
-2. Add the required "front matter" to the top of the file, including a `title` and an `ingredients` list.
+2. Add the required "front matter" to the top of the file.
+This must include a `title` and a structured `ingredients` list.
+3. For the `ingredients` list, each item must be an object with `quantity`, `unit`, and `name` keys.
+This structure is required for the shopping list generator to work correctly.
     ```yaml
     ---
     layout: recipe
     title: Your Recipe Title Here
     ingredients:
+      - quantity: 2.5
+        unit: cup
+        name: all-purpose flour
-      - Ingredient 1
+      - quantity: 1
+        unit:
+        name: large egg
-      - Ingredient 2
+      - quantity:
+        unit:
+        name: salt to taste
     ---
     ```
-3. Write your recipe content below the front matter.
+4. Write your recipe content below the front matter.
-4. Commit and push your changes.
+5. Commit and push your changes.
 The new recipe will automatically appear in the recipe drawer and the shopping list generator.

 ## Local Development (Optional)